Where to Go Next Day: Multi-scale Spatial-Temporal Decoupled Model for Mid-term Human Mobility Prediction: Experiments

 \subsubsection{Data Description}

-Experiments are conducted on four private~\footnote{The dataset is not publicly disclosed due to privacy constraints.} urban-scale datasets, \textit{Boston}, \textit{Los Angeles}(LA), \textit{San Francisco Bay Area}(SFBay), \textit{Shanghai}, collected from real-world mobile records, and one public dataset \textit{Tokyo}~\cite{yabe2023metropolitan}, comprising synthetic mobility data.
-The preprocessing steps for the CDR datasets follow~\cite{jiang2016timegeo}.
+Experiments are conducted on four private~\footnote{The dataset is not publicly disclosed due to privacy constraints.} urban-scale datasets, \textit{Boston}, \textit{Los Angeles}~(LA), \textit{San Francisco Bay Area}~(SFBay), \textit{Shanghai}, collected from real-world mobile records, and one public dataset \textit{Tokyo}~\cite{yabe2023metropolitan}, comprising synthetic mobility data.
+The preprocessing steps for these four CDR datasets follow~\cite{jiang2016timegeo}.
 Besides, we partition each city into uniform grids with grid sizes of 1 kilometer.
 As described in Preliminary, a day is divided into multiple time windows, and only the record with the longest stay duration is retained within each window.
 Boston, LA, and SFBay utilize half-hour windows, whereas Shanghai and Tokyo use hour-long windows.

+The Tokyo dataset, as distinct from the other four datasets, undergoes two specific preprocessing steps.
+First, we identified users' home locations by leveraging the approach in~\cite{jiang2016timegeo}, retaining only those users whose home location could be determined, thus focusing on the resident population.
+A location is classified as ``home" if it accounts for more than 30\% of visits during nighttime hours (10PM–6AM).
+Second, we applied mobility behavior constraints inspired by~\cite{schneider2013unravelling,jiang2016timegeo}, ensuring that 90\% of a user’s daily trajectories include fewer than 10 unique locations.

 The statistics of the datasets are presented in Table~\ref{tab:data}, where ``\#~Days" means the average number of days and ``\#~Admins" means the number of the administrative division. \textit{Boston}, \textit{LA}, and \textit{SFBay} employ census tracts as administrative units, whereas Shanghai uses towns.
 In the Tokyo dataset, due to blurred exact coordinates, we partitioned administrative regions using 7x7 grid squares.
 The training, validation, and test sets are obtained by partitioning the original dataset in a ratio of 6:1:3 based on the time span.